Guidelines

 Learn how to grow your business and discover resources to help you hire, train, support and keep employees.

-Now that you have decided which training to take, register directly with the public post-secondary institution on EducationPlannerBC.
-Be sure to tell them you want to use the Future Skills Grant.
+Once you have chosen which training to take, register directly with the public post-secondary institution or through EducationPlannerBC.
+Be sure to inform the institution that you intend to apply for the StrongerBC future skills grant toward your choice of program.